adamjoffe/adamjoffe.github.io/_posts/2025-04-15-dogmaybe-books-are-great-but.md

 ## How Else to Learn?

 Well, if only it was that simple.
 The hardest part is always the human factor.
 We are not a "one-size fits all" kind of species, so unfortunately finding the best way to learn is homework for you, the reader.

-**Notes**
-Dogma-ybe: Books are great but...
-0\.
-Intro - technical knowledge sharing and ideas

-1. Books good and bad - Excellent resources, dense and unapproachable, used for gatekeeping, one sided, the false dichotomy of the "right" design
-2. Teaching Children - school layered learning structure, "books are to engineering what a PhD is to a first year uni student"
-3. How else to learn? - conversations, trying and failing, general critical thinking, thought experiments!

-Small bit-size chunks to work around personal time given expectations from employers

-EVERYONE IS DIFFERENT

----
+As outlined before, it is crucial when looking what works best for you to consider how it will fit into your schedule/lifestyle, so what works best will be different depending on your stage of life too.
+So lets look at some other options!

+### Articles and Forums

+Like this, they aim to be small, bit-size, chunks of consumable content that are easy to digest.
+These are often ideal for building the wide base of knowledge prior to specialisation of denser content like a book.
+These forms often come with feedback in the form of comments (maybe coming soon here?) which allows for ideas to be challenged, use-cases to be discussed, and alternative suggestions to be provided.

+### Conversations

+You'll have these in your day-to-day anyway, and I know many might already think they talk to their colleagues too much already in all those meetings.
+However, challenge yourself to still talk to them outside of these situations to see what random bits of knowledge you might discern from them.
+Maybe one day these nuggets will be gold!
+After all, most software engineers are hardcore nerds, or dabbling at a minimum, so talking about tech should be pretty fun for all!

+### Try (and Fail)

+Reading and talking are great, but if you really want to get to know something well, go try it!
+Even better, if you do something and it fails, you will usually learn much more than if it magically works the first time.
+Want to use a new piece of tech?
+A new library?
+Even some new tools?
+Don't start by trying to apply it to a large, already established project, go make a quick test project and apply it on a small scale.
+The most important part is once something works, don't just stop there, mess around with it.
+There are often multiple ways to solve a problem, each with their own nuances, pros, and cons.
+Understand these small differences will greatly improve your ability to design and architect better solutions.

+### Critical or Deep Thinking

+This worked perfectly well when exploring concepts of [general and special relativity](https://en.wikipedia.org/wiki/Einstein%27s_thought_experiments), so why stop there?
+Walk through ideas and implementations in your head or on a piece of paper.
+Draw boxes, scribble lines, scrunch up the paper and throw it at the wall in frustration.
+It all helps in the end.
+Often some of my best ideas come when I'm day dreaming, often in the shower.
+I'll then rush to actively think through the idea that just struck me, drawing lines in the fog of the shower glass.
+Then I'll rush out to get it down on paper before it is gone.

 Ultimately, books are one of many methods to learning and growing as an engineer.
 Like languages, frameworks, and tools, it should just be another utility in your back-pocket to become a strong, well rounded software engineer, capable of solving any problem.